iatorm/grime/README.md

 	grime [options] grammarfile matrixfile

+There's also a bash script `rungrime` that compiles Grime if needed and then calls the executable with the provided arguments.

 By default, the interpreter prints the first match it finds, but this can be controlled using the option flags:

 - `-e`: match only the entire matrix, print `1` for match and `0` for no match.